bento-codeing/netlify-plugin-use-env-in-runtime/README.md

 ![](https://img.shields.io/github/license/arkhn3b/netlify-plugin-use-env-in-runtime)
 ![](https://img.shields.io/github/stars/arkhn3b/netlify-plugin-use-env-in-runtime?style=social)

-# Use Environment variables In Runtime
+# Use environment variables in the application runtime

 Make some environment variables available only at build time, in the **runtime of your application**.